TUe-ICTLab/MTB_Pulses/README.md

 The folder 'data' contains the used prolate spheroidal wave functions (PSWFs) and their eigenvalues, we obtained them using the software in:
-R. Adelman, N. A. Gumerov, and R. Duraiswami, ?Software for Computing the Spheroidal Wave Functions Using Arbitrary Precision Arithmetic,? arXiv preprint arXiv:1408.0074, Aug.
+R. Adelman, N. A. Gumerov, and R. Duraiswami, "Software for Computing the Spheroidal Wave Functions Using Arbitrary Precision Arithmetic," arXiv preprint arXiv:1408.0074, Aug.
 2014.